Re-encrypting an Object

-To encrypt and decrypt an object's data encryption keys with a different master encryption key, you can re-encrypt the object in Object Storage.
+Re-encrypt an object's data encryption keys with a different master encryption key in an Object Storage bucket.

 To re-encrypt an object, you need OBJECT_READ and OBJECT_OVERWRITE permissions.
 To re-encrypt an object that you encrypted with an SSE-C key, you must use the CLI to provide the SSE-C key to Object Storage for use during decryption and re-encryption, as appropriate.